simmatrix/simmatrix-stack/README.md

-# Simmatrix Laravel Stack
+# Simmatrix Laravel 5.5 Stack

-To ease the development of new Laravel project with pre-configured packages
+To ease the development of new Laravel project with pre-configured packages that are regarded as necessity.